Score-based Greedy Search for Structure Identification of Partially Observed Linear Causal Models: Introduction and Related Work

-\begin{itemize}[leftmargin=*, itemsep=0pt] \item We characterize how likelihood score can be used for the structure identification of partially observed linear causal models.
-Specifically, we show that the structure with the best likelihood score and minimal dimension is algebraically equivalent to the ground truth (in \cref{thm:equivalence_equality_constraints}). \item We propose Generalized N Factor Model (in \cref{definition:gnfm}), and accordingly establish the global consistency of score for it - the whole underlying structure can be uniquely recovered up to MEC by using score (in \cref{thm:identify_gnfm,corollary:global_consistency}).
-This graphical condition is rather mild and takes the prevalent one factor model \citep{silva2003learning} as a special case. \item We develop Latent variable Greedy Equivalence Search (LGES), an efficient causal discovery algorithm for identifying structure involving latent variables.
-To our best knowledge, this is the first score-based greedy search with identifiability guarantee in the partially observed scenario (in \cref{theorem:correctphase2}).
-Our extensive experiments on both synthetic and real-world dataset empirically validate its effectiveness. \end{itemize}
+\begin{itemize}[leftmargin=*, itemsep=0pt] \item We characterize how {the} likelihood score can be used for the structure identification of partially observed linear causal models.
+Specifically, we show that the structure with the best likelihood score and minimal dimension is algebraically equivalent to the ground truth (in \cref{thm:equivalence_equality_constraints}). \item We propose the GNFM (in Def. \ref{definition:gnfm}), and accordingly establish the global consistency of score for it - the whole underlying structure can be uniquely recovered up to the {bMarkov Equivalence Class (MEC)} by using {the score} (in \cref{thm:identify_gnfm,corollary:global_consistency}).
+This graphical condition is rather mild and takes the prevalent one factor model \citep{silva2003learning} as a special case. \item We develop the Latent variable Greedy Equivalence Search (LGES), an efficient causal discovery algorithm for identifying structure involving latent variables.
+To our best knowledge, this is the first score-based greedy search with identifiability {guarantees} in the partially observed scenario (in Thm. \ref{theorem:correctphase2}).
+Our experiments on both synthetic and real-world dataset empirically validate its effectiveness. \end{itemize}